Timeseries

 TimeSeries

-quantile(quantile, **kwargs)[source]
+quantile(q=0.5, **kwargs)[source]

-Return a deterministic TimeSeries containing the single desired quantile of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the desired quantile(s) q of each component computed over the samples of the stochastic series.

 Parameters

-• kwargs – Other keyword arguments are passed down to numpy.quantile()
+• kwargs – Other keyword arguments are passed down to numpy.quantile().

 Returns

-The TimeSeries containing the desired quantile for each component.
+A new series containing the desired quantile(s) of each component.

 Return type